hindu-comm/mail_stream_indology/2016/03/The_Sun_as_the_21st_/201__Luis_Gonzalez-Reiman.md

 > conception of the earth prevailing at their time.
 "Terrestrial" is how
 > I had understood your citation of the word „equator“
 >
-> ​emphasized byquotation marks, but perhaps mistakenly as it appears now.
+> emphasized byquotation marks, but perhaps mistakenly as it appears now.
 >
 > A comparison of the Sanskrit text:
 >